Jagadishpediredla/savery-/README.md

 -   **Validation**: Each step includes validation to ensure data integrity before proceeding.

 ---

 ## 9️⃣ Filters

 ## 9️⃣ Filters

--   **Functionality (Planned)**: The UI specification calls for robust filtering on all transaction-based pages.
+-   **Functionality**: The app has robust filtering on all transaction-based pages.
 -   **Category Dropdown**: Allows filtering transactions by one or more categories.
--   **Date Range Picker**: An integrated calendar for selecting custom date ranges.
+-   **Date Range Picker**: An integrated calendar for selecting custom date ranges with presets.
 -   **Clear Filters**: A button to reset all active filters.

----
-## 10️⃣ Smart Calendar

-## 10️⃣ Smart Calendar

--   **Functionality (Planned)**: A future feature will include a smart calendar view.
--   **Behavior**: Days will be visually shaded based on whether spending was over or under a defined daily budget.
-Users will be able to drag to select date ranges for analysis.

 ---

 ## 11️⃣ Errors & Edge Cases

 ## 11️⃣ Errors & Edge Cases